Mondo Bongo

-Mondo Bongo was The Boomtown Rats' fourth album.
+Mondo Bongo was the Boomtown Rats' fourth album.
 It peaked at No. 6 in the UK Albums Chart in February 1981, and No. 116 in the US Billboard 200.
-This is the band's last album to be recorded as six-piece band, as the guitarist Gerry Cott was left the band shortly after the album's release.
+This is the band's last album to be recorded as six-piece band, as the guitarist Gerry Cott left the band shortly after the album's release.

 It included the hit singles: "Banana Republic", which had reached No. 3 in the UK Singles Chart in November 1980 and "The Elephants Graveyard (Guilty)" which made No. 26 in January 1981.

 Reception

 The album received mixed reviews in the press, with American critics being generally more positive than their British counterparts.
 New Musical Express put down the record as "hollow pop, quaking under a plethora of poorly integrated rip-offs", while Sounds called it "self-indulgent" and lacking in depth or emotion.
 Rolling Stone, however, praised it as "an intoxicating mixture of pop and punk", and Trouser Press called it "an enormously enjoyable LP, with hardly a dry patch on it".